btf-org/flank/README.md

 Normally, if you wanted to turn a script into an internal tool, you'd rewrite the code in some backend framework and then build a frontend.

 But, if you're willing to accept a less polished UI, Flank is a shortcut to accomplish the same thing.
-You can launch a tool with one command, `iflank add myscript.py`.
+You can deploy a "tool" with one command, `iflank add myscript.py`.

 ## Quickstart